 In most cases, yes.
 Gold is considered "biologically inert," meaning it passes through the digestive tract without being absorbed.
 When selecting gold leaf, make sure to get gold that is as pure as possible.
 This means it should be 22-24 carats.
 Gold leaf with a smaller carat value has more impurities and is less safe to eat.
 If you are careful and buy gold leaf that is clearly labeled as "edible" and has 22-24 carats, eating gold leaf is harmless.

-You can also buy edible silver leaf, and it behaves just like edible gold leaf does.
+You can also buy an edible silver leaf, which behaves just like the edible gold leaf.
 Make sure you're buying from a reputable source and that the silver is clearly labeled "edible."